Circuit-Blitz/Circuit-Blitz/ArduinoCode/README.md

 2. Copy the code and upload it to your Arduino

-3. Replace the offsets in the ArduinoCode.ino file with the ones you got from thr calibration.
+3. Replace the offsets in the `ArduinoCode.ino` file with the ones you got from the calibration.